nealmm/nealmm.github.io/src/content/post/react-server-components/index.md

 ## Modify the Application to Incorporate RSCs

-Now that we have a simple React application rendering client-side, let's see how we can leverage RSCs to move (some of) the rendering process to the server.
+Now that we have a simple React application rendering on the client, let's see how we can leverage RSCs to move (some of) the rendering process to the server.
 Notice how the `Counter` component is interactive and relies on the `useState` hook; in the new React paradigm, this should be a *client component*.
 Whereas `Counter` should continue to render on the client, the `App` component itself is not interactive and could be rendered on the server as a *server component*.
 To use RSCs, we need to install a special package first.

 ```
 $ npm install --save-exact react-server-dom-webpack@canary